Wind Supply Curve

 Lenders require minimum cash flow to assure their payment by establishing minimum debt service coverage (DSC) ratios.
 Assumptions for the percentage of debt were developed to meet a minimum DSC Ratio of 1.25 and an average DSC ratio of 1.45.

 Wind projects were assumed for CREST modeling to have a 20 year economic life.
-In cases where contracts were for 10 or 15 years, assumptions were required for post-contract revenue.
+In the case of contracts for 15 years, assumptions were required for post-contract revenue.

-Terminal revenue beyond the contract end date, for scenarios with 10 and 15 year contract terms, used AESC 2011 energy & capacity value by state, plus an assumed $5/MWH for each renewable energy credit (REC).
-This is typically more value than traditionally conservative lenders would attribute to these post-contract values, and therefore may slightly understate the LCOEs in 10 and 15 year cases (note: most other assumptions would tend to overstate LCOEs, as discussed in Section 5.)
+Sources for recent and publically available forecasts for post-contract revenue for New York were limited.
+Terminal revenue beyond the contract end date used NY ISO’s Congestion Assessment and Resource Integration Study (CARIS) for energy value by zone, and the 2009 New York State Energy Plan for capacity price.
+Where energy and capacity forecasts did not extend through the timeframe needed for the CREST model, the forecasts were extended using the growth rate from AEO 2011’s generation price forecast for upstate New York.
+In addition to energy and capacity, we assumed $5/MWh for each renewable energy credit (REC).
+This is typically more value than traditionally conservative lenders would attribute to these post-contract values, and therefore may slightly understate the LCOEs (note: most other assumptions would tend to overstate LCOEs, as discussed in Section 5.)

 In order to quantify the LCOE impact of a Federal production tax credit (PTC), the LCOE with PTC was calculated for a number of sample blocks and compared to the LCOE without PTC.
 For purposes of this sensitivity, we assumed that the current Federal PTC was extended under its current structure (we ignored the short-term stimulus ITC and cash grant programs).
-The effect on LCOE is magnified for shorter contract terms because the value of the PTC is concentrated in the 10 years of the contract term, whereas the value of the PTC value is spread out over 15 or 20 years (5 or 10 years beyond the 10-year PTC) for the longer contracts.
-Table 4 shows the LCOE decreases that could be expected for a sampling of blocks.
+Table 1 shows the LCOE decreases that could be expected for a sampling of blocks.

-Even after adjusting for the availability of Federal incentives for projects that are being built in the current timeframe, contract prices well below those projected herein are feasible (for instance, recent contracts entered into as a result of the Massachusetts Green Communities Act Long-Term Contracting Pilot Program).
+Even after adjusting for the availability of Federal incentives for projects that are being built in the current timeframe, contract prices well below those projected herein are feasible.
 One of the reasons is that today’s interest rates are at historic lows.
 The reference case presented in Section 2 was based on debt financing assumptions representative of longer-term expectations, as it is unrealistic to assume that today’s interest rates would continue indefinitely.
 However, it is certainly possible that a lower real interest rate environment may continue into the future.

 |Technology Type||Cost of Debt|